Mailchimp app

 Beacon works best with Mailchimp's recommendation to have one single audience for your contacts.
 You can then use tagging to easily segment them within that audience, using the vast information you have available in Beacon.
 You'll also avoid having contacts stored in many audiences (costing you more!), which helps to keep your data clean.

-Mailchimp have a fabulous article about how to organise your audiences.
+Mailchimp has a fabulous article about how to organise your audiences.

 Tip: An exception to the above is if you need to send mass legitimate interest mailings (such as event or volunteer information).
 See our guide here.